 I make art in the hopes of contributing to the creation of an environment that allows people to talk about their struggles and seek help.
 To this end, I try to understand those around me who have experienced emotional distress and to explore their coping mechanisms.
 The meaning in my work comes from the process of making art itself as much as the final product itself—creating is one of the best mechanisms I have for coping.
 The creation of each piece in itself is an outlet.

-The friend I lost used to bring his knitting projects to school and would undo and redo them over and over.
-He always said it was simply because he wasn’t happy with them, but I wonder if this was his way of coping.
-The unraveling of my piece is both a reflection of the way he knitted and a metaphor for his despair.
+The friend I lost loved to knit, and I often saw him knitting scarves and promptly unravelling them.
+He always said it was simply because he wasn’t happy with them, but, looking back, I think it was his way of coping.
+I wanted to make a piece representing both that and the way someone’s life can unravel.
+The unraveling of my piece is a reflection of the way he knitted and a metaphor for his despair.